Music runs culture.

 That’s why we’re building GRAI.

-Not just for listening.
+Not just to listen.

 Some things we build are for the moment.